 The Bragozzo: Traditional Fishing Boats

 Experience the history of this charming town with a ride on a traditional fishing boat.
 The bragozzo were the most common boats between the eighteenth and early twentieth centuries.
 Although today’s boats are equipped with engines, traditionally they would have had two sails.
 But their signature coloured hulls still remain, so be sure to get a few photos of them in action!

 Make your way to the end of Calle Santa Croce over the bridge and you’ll come across an ancient cloister founded in 1287: Saint Domenico’s Church.
-This Romanesque church is steeped in history and tradition, but it’s the “Fisherman’s Christ” that attracts many visitors.
+This Romanesque church is steeped in history and tradition, but it’s the “Fisherman’s Christ” that attracts many visitors on river cruises around Italy.
 To this day no one really knows where it came from.

 Chioggia’s cathedral is an impressive building and was built by the same architect as the Salute church in Venice.
 Inside you’ll find an extravagant seventeenth century altar and a beautiful side chapel.
 The chapel on the left is dedicated to the town’s patron saints, Felix and Fortunatus.
 There’s also a beautiful stained glass window, although this is a little newer, dating back to the end of the nineteenth century.